A

 - Enhances bonding & relationship with humans

-- Gives back to dogs something they can't do for themselves
+- Gives back to dogs something they can’t do for

 About Balanced Paws:

-Ann Tarvin learned her dog massage
+Ann Tarvin learned her dog

-skills from canine massage pioneer
+massage skills from canine massage pioneer Jonathan

-Jonathan Rudinger at the PetMassage Training and Research Institute in
+Rudinger at the PetMassage Training and Research

-Certificates in Dog Massage and also a Certificate in WaterWork for
+Instructor Level Certificates in Dog Massage and also a

-dogs.
-She is a member of the International Association of Animal
+Certificate in WaterWork for dogs.
+She is a member of

-Massage and Bodywork.
+Bodywork.
 Away from the massage table, she sometimes

 makes homemade treats for her three dogs.
-Ann says what she likes
+Ann says what

-best is to make dogs happy.
+she likes best is to make dogs happy.

 |